 - The Northern Pass announced an improved project design and a new, preferred route on June 27, 2013.
 The project submitted an amended application for a Presidential Permit to the Department of Energy which reflects key developments in the project since the filing of the original application on October 14, 2010.

 - The DOE held four public scoping meetings throughout the state between Sept.
 23 and Sept.
 26, 2013.
-A draft Environmental Impact Statement from the Department of Energy is expected by late 2014.
+A draft Environmental Impact Statement from the Department of Energy is expected by the spring of 2015.
 Another public comment period will begin after this statement is released.

 U.S Department of Agriculture, U.S. Forest Service